TekjaGameplays/TongoMod35/README.md

 Hello survivors
 We’re excited to offer a new TongoMod version.
-This time compatible with 7 Days To Die 2.4 New features, some fixes and little changes, all features for TongoMod 3.5.4
+This time compatible with 7 Days To Die 2.5 New features, some fixes and little changes, all features for TongoMod 3.5.5

 *** News ***
+– New smell includes gather in backpack any food with meat (no cans) – New apiary machine and tools integrated in Tongo class and recipes – New vanilla honey food and drink unlocked with recipe – New special zombies in wasteland (be carefull)
 – New skins for weapons………..tools………..and workstations
 – New weapons
 – New zombies variants